HeathWang/HWPanModal/README.md

 3. Support two kinds of GestureRecognizer
     1. UIPanGestureRecognizer, direction is UP & Down.
     2. UIScreenEdgePanGestureRecognizer, you can swipe on screen edge to dismiss controller.
+4. Support write your own animation for presenting VC.

 ## Compatibility
 **iOS 8.0+**, support Objective-C & Swift.